argilla-io/argilla/docs/getting_started/user_management.md

     ...
 ````
-You can reload the rubrix service for refresh container:
+You can reload the rubrix service to refresh the container:

 ````bash
 docker-compose up -d rubrix